Isolaee/quant/README.md

 ## Testing

-Comprehensive automated testing is implemented for both infrastructure and application code to ensure reliability and maintainability:
+Comprehensive automated testing is implemented for both infrastructure and application code to ensure reliability and maintainability.

 #### Infrastructure Tests (CDK)
 - **Tooling:** [Jest](https://jestjs.io/) with AWS CDK assertions